ops-jaeha/terraform-eks-module/README.md

-# terraform eks module
+# terraform private eks module
-IaC for EKS in AWS Service
+- Automate VPC creation
+- Create Private EKS use eks modules in terraform

 ## How to Install